- 15 min

 - Garnish with dollops of sour cream, jalapeños, and chopped fresh cilantro.
 Serve with guacamole and more sour cream.

-- Make this plant based by using your favorite plant-based ground beef substitute.
+- Make this vegetarian by using your favorite plant-based ground beef substitute.

 - For a leaner meal, use ground turkey or chicken instead of beef.